 As a VP of Engineering, how do you measure the performance of your engineering managers?

 Let’s say a feature was assigned.
-For example, you are the developer and I, the manager.
-If I assign a feature to you, I’ve documented everything that needs to be implemented in that feature and in my mind, the work that needs to be done is fairly straightforward.
+For example, you are the developer, and I am the manager.
+If I assign a feature to you, I’ve documented everything that needs to be implemented in that feature, and in my mind, the work that needs to be done is fairly straightforward.
 But for you, it was not.
 Or maybe I was wrong.
-And you implemented something which is much more involved and much larger than what I had expected.
+And you implemented something much more involved and much larger than I had expected.
 Then, there’s a problem.

-That should spur the question, which should spur a discussion with the team.
+That should spur the question and spur a discussion with the team.
 Then, correct the course of development before it gets too late.

-The team understood a feature in a certain way and they would implement that feature in that way.
-The moment the first commit happens, if they didn’t understand it correctly and I’m able to take a look at it, I can correct the course and I save a lot of time.
-That’s where Waydev comes in and helps the managers to make sure that everybody stays in their course and delivers better.
+The team understood a feature in a certain way, and they would implement that feature in that way.
+The moment the first commit happens, if they don’t understand it correctly and I can take a look at it, I can correct the course and save a lot of time.
+That’s where Waydev comes in and helps the managers ensure that everybody stays in their course and delivers better.